 How Can I Incorporate Funds Of Knowledge Into My Early Childhood Classroom?

-In the study linked above, there is a wonderful example of how a teacher used one child’s summer experience in Mexico to teach the class about candy making, but it is clear that these weren’t preschoolers they were teaching.
-For our purposes, I am going to simplify the concept for practical use in early childhood.
-In an early childhood education class this is how I would suggest implementing a Funds of Knowledge approach:
+The study linked above gives a wonderful example of how a teacher used one child’s summer experience in Mexico to teach the class about candy making.
+It is clear, however, that these weren’t preschoolers they were teaching.
+For our purposes, I will simplify the concept for practical use in early childhood.
+In an early childhood education class, this is how I would suggest implementing a Funds of Knowledge approach:

 - Invite parents/ caregivers into your classroom to share their talents and expertise.
 This can be hard because parents often do not believe they have any.
 This is where knowing the parents helps.
-You know that one mom is a fire-fighter; ask her to come in an talk about fire safety, you know one dad makes the best cookies; ask him to make them with the children.
-Most parents will come in if you ask, the worst they can say is no.
+You know that one mom is a firefighter; ask her to come in and talk about fire safety.
+You know, one dad makes the best cookies; ask him to make them with the children.
+Most parents will come in if you ask.
+The worst they can say is no.

 - Find ways for parents to share their Funds of Knowledge outside of classroom hours.
 Perhaps a family art project to make a quilt square that a student’s grandmother will sew together on her own time.
 The teacher can then incorporate that into a lesson and keep the connection alive.

 - Be open to students who want to share their Funds of Knowledge as well.
-Many in our age group ( 2-5) may not be interested but allowing children to share has great benefits like building confidence.
+Many in our age group (2-5) may not be interested, but allowing children to share has great benefits like building confidence.
 It offers them a chance to shine and share something significant with their peers and teachers.
 Some children, especially those in underrepresented groups, may not often feel seen.

 - Use the knowledge you have gathered to create culturally relevant experiences for your students.
 You don’t have to rely on classroom visitors to do this.

 - Use the knowledge you learn from the families both with visits/ parent meetings and when they come in to share as a tool for connecting with their child.
-Remember those small significant bits of knowledge about each students family, of course, allow you to better connect with each one of your students.
-Understanding where your students, even very young ones, are coming from changes how we teach.
+Remember those small significant bits of knowledge about each student’s family, of course, allow you to better connect with each one of your students.
+Of course, understanding where your students, even very young ones, are coming from changes how we teach.

-I’ve simplified the approach coined by Luis Moll, Cathy Amanti, Deborah Neff, and Norma Gonzalez for you to break it down for an early childhood environment, but the overall goal is for the teacher to learn from the student and family, connect, and then use that knowledge to create a more authentic learning environment for the child and class as a whole.
+In this post, I’ve simplified the approach coined by Luis Moll, Cathy Amanti, Deborah Neff, and Norma Gonzalez for you to break it down for an early childhood environment.
+The overall goal is for the teacher to learn from the student and family, connect, and then use that knowledge to create a more authentic learning environment for the child and the class as a whole.